 How to get started with a WMS

-Most WMS will give you the option of a free trial for 14 or 30 days.
+Most WMS will give you the option of a free trial.
 In that time, you’ll be able to create jobs, set up customers, email invoices, and a lot more, to see if it’s the right fit for your workshop.